 - The equivalent in other programs, including playwriting, screenwriting, translation and graphic narrative (with approval of the department chair)

-- Other 300-level courses in professional engagement.
+- 300-level literature courses in the genre

 ENGL 405 Senior Seminar in Creative Writing or ENGL 497 The Honors Seminar.